-A key feature of Maple Meadows Business Park is its auto-oriented connectivity with the regional highway network.
+A key feature of Maple Meadows Business Park is its autooriented connectivity with the regional highway network.
 The Business Park is located close to Lougheed Highway and adjacent to Golden Ears Way and Golden Ears Bridge.
-When the southern lands eventually develop, an alternative access to the area will be required.
-This will be particularly beneficial for emergency access.
+When

-Enhancing local and regional connectivity is an important aspect for the Precinct 4 road network, which includes improvements to roads and routes, as well as increasing pedestrian and cycling connections to other areas within the neighbourhood.
+Enhancing local and regional connectivity is an important requirement for the Precinct 4 road network, which includes improvements to roads and routes, as well as increasing pedestrian and cycling connections to other areas within the neighbourhood.
 Considerations regarding development in the floodplain will also continue to be a focus for Precinct 4, including best practices for stormwater management.

-2.4.1 Maple Meadows Business Park - Key Characteristics
+2.4.1 MAPLE MEADOWS BUSINESS PARK - KEY CHARACTERISTICS